UPPMAX/HPC-python/docs/load_run.rst

    .. tab:: UPPMAX

-   Go back and check whch Python modules were available.
+      Go back and check which Python modules were available.
 To load version 3.9.5, do:

       .. code-block:: sh